 In January 2008, the Alberta government announced a plan to reduce carbon emissions intensity to 50% below 1990 levels by 2020.
 Major emitters (e.g., those over 100,000 tonnes/yr.) are required to reduce their emissions intensity by 12% as compared to their established baseline.

-Our Cardinal River Mine meets this requirement through efficiency improvements as well as through payments to Alberta's Climate Change and Emissions Management Fund at a cost of \$15/tonne of carbon dioxide emitted over the established intensity limit for the operation.
-Payments to the fund in respect of emissions quantified in 2011 are expected to be approximately \$835,000.
+Our Cardinal River Mine meets the requirements through efficiency improvements as well as CO2 credits from our Wintering Hills operation, which help offset emissions and CO2 payments from Cardinal River.
+Prior to the availability of CO2 credits from Wintering Hills, Cardinal River met part of its obligations by making payments to Alberta's Climate Change and Emissions Management Fund.
 For new construction projects, the required improvements in emissions intensity are applicable three years after start-up.
 We continue to factor these requirements into the design and costs of our oil sands projects.